 The adoption of the Policy and Statement of Commitment will enable LAVic to create consistent policies and procedures in line with the Standards and will influence organisational and community culture on child safety.

-The LAA National Child Protection Policy is available on the LAVic website.
+The LAA National Child Protection Policy is available on the LA Australia website.

-The Knox Little Athletics Centre will adopt the same Policy and Statement of Commitment to Child Safety.
+The Knox Little Athletics Centre has adopted the Policy and Statement of Commitment to Child Safety.

-We have created a new role Child Protection Officer role, responsible for keeping the Centre and Clubs up to date with Policy requirements, and providing assistance and guidance in related issues at the Centre.
+At Knox LAC has a appointed Child Protection Officer, who is responsible for keeping the Centre and Clubs up to date with Policy requirements, and providing assistance and guidance in related issues at the Centre.

 Working With Children Check